getopenmono/monodocs/getting-started/hello_world.md

 3. Here we define the `AppController` class itself.
 It inherits from the abstract interface called `IApplication`.
 This interface defines the 3 methods the `AppController` must have.
 We shall examine them shortly.
 4. Here we define the *TextLabel* object that will display our text on the screen.
 It is defined as a member of the `AppController` class.
 5. We overwrite the [default contructor](https://en.wikipedia.org/wiki/Default_constructor) for our `AppController` class, to allow us to do custom initialization.
 You will see later why.
-6. This is a required overwrite fro the `IApplication`interface.
+6. This is a required overwrite from the `IApplication`interface.
 It is a method that is called when mono is reset.
 7. Also a requirement from `IApplication`.
 It defines a method that is called just before mono is put into sleep mode.
 8. As required by `IApplication`, this method is called when mono wake up from sleep mode.